Reed-CompBio/spras/docs/tutorial/intermediate.rst

 4.1 Adding evaluation post-analysis to the intermediate configuration
 =====================================================================

-To enable the evaluation, update the analysis section in your configuration file by setting evaluation to true.
-TODO ALSO UPDATE THE OTHER THINGS TOO
+To enable evaluation, update the analysis section of your configuration file.
+In the evaluation section, set include and aggregate_per_algorithm to true.
+Also, in the ml section, set kde, remove_empty_pathways, and aggregate_per_algorithm to true.

 Your analysis section in the configuration file should look like this: